wahidrahmandu123/TOOL1_FINAL_PROJECT/README.md

-Final_Project: Engineering Graduate Salary Analysis
-A python machine learning project to analyse and study salary patterns of a engineering graduates having impact on salary by his senior secondary percentage in India.
+                                                      Final_Project: Engineering Graduate Salary Analysis A python machine learning project to analyse and study salary patterns of a engineering graduates having impact on salary by his senior secondary percentage in India.

 Aims
-•Train a optimized regression model on data.
+Train a optimized regression model on data.
-•Study impact of percentage in senior secondary  only on Salary
+Study impact of percentage in senior secondary  only on Salary

 Context
 The discipline of engineering encompasses a broad range of more specialized fields of engineering, each with a more specific emphasis on particular areas of applied mathematics, applied science, and types of application.